anycable/graphql-anycable/README.md

     MySchema.subscriptions.trigger(:product_updated, {}, Product.first!, scope: account.id)
     ```

+## Operations

+To avoid filling Redis storage with stale subscription data:

+ 1. Set `GRAPHQL_ANYCABLE_SUBSCRIPTION_EXPIRATION_SECONDS` environment variable to number of seconds (e.g. `604800` for 1 week).
+See [anyway_config] documentation to other ways of configuring this gem.
+ 2. Execute `rake graphql:anycable:clean_expired_subscriptions` once in a while to clean up stale subscription data

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.